Our Team

 The World Scholar’s Cup draws on the spirited contributions of staff, volunteers, and champions all over the world; there is no way to introduce all of them.
 Below are just some of our team members:

 Daniel Berdichevsky is the program's founder and Alpaca-in-Chief.
 In high school, he achieved the highest score in the history of the U.S. Academic Decathlon; he has been a professional nerd ever since.
-For Daniel, Decathlon was life-changing: it introduced him to the joy of teamwork, inspired him to overcome his fear of public speaking, and launched him into college with new confidence.
-It was after studying Science, Technology, and Society at Stanford and Public Policy at Harvard that he had realized three things: (1) that there was no opportunity like the one he had been given for students around the world; (2) that such a global program could be for students in the 21st century what Decathlon had been for him in the 20th; and (3) that he had discovered his life’s work.
-Daniel has also led strategic innovation for CASIO, worked briefly in venture capital, and marketed a song for Camilla Cabello.
+For Daniel, Decathlon was life-changing: it introduced him to the joy of teamwork, inspired him to overcome his fear of public speaking, and propelled him into university with new confidence.
+It was after studying Science, Technology, and Society at Stanford and Public Policy at Harvard that he realized three things: (1) there was no opportunity like the one he had been given for students around the world; (2) such a global program could be for students in the 21st century what Decathlon had been for him in the 20th; and (3) he had discovered his life’s work.
+Daniel ([email protected]) has also led strategic innovation for CASIO, worked briefly in venture capital, and become a songwriter, ooh na na.

 After a two-year sabbatical in which he taught and created small children, Joseph "Joga" Harr is once again the International Program Director of the World Scholar's Cup.
 Originally a farm boy from South Dakota, in his late teens Joga set out on a quest that would see him journey to Yemen, Jordan, and North Dakota before he first joined our team in 2015.
 This newest incarnation of Joga is a lot like the original, except hairier.
 During his first tenure with the program, Joga played many roles, including Man in Cage and Most Likely Person to Start Unlikely Rounds™; he has since expanded his repertoire to include Man with Adobe Creative Suite™.
 In 2024, he will be most frequently spotted at rounds in the People's Republic of China™, where he invites scholars to bring him samples of their pastas favorite shampoos.